-As has been discussed above, it is considered that the proposed wastewater systems are appropriate for the site, the design flow volumes are suitable for typical dwellings and the irrigation rates are suitable for the proposed volumes of water and the soil types present.
+As has been discussed above, it is considered that the proposed wastewater system is appropriate for the site, the design flow volume is suitable for the proposed dwellings and the irrigation rates are suitable for the proposed volumes of water and the soil types present.
 Therefore, it is not expected that there be any adverse effect on the soils, surface water nor groundwater that could be considered more than minor.